 In the book Atomic Habits, James Claire talks about systematic steps that we can take to build better habits.
-The author gives us practical tools such as the two-minute rule and habit stacking to give us the necessary things to build better habits.
-What I liked about this book was the practical element of it.
+The author gives us practical tools such as the two-minute rule and habit stacking to provide us with the necessary things to develop better habits.
+What I liked about this book was its practical element of it.
 A lot of these books that talk about habits talk about theory.

-But the book gives us actionable steps that we can use to improve our habits in practice by using willpower.
+But the book gives us actionable steps to use willpower to improve our habits in practice.
 This book is incredibly valuable for anyone wanting to understand how to implement better habits into their lives and for people trying to eliminate negative ones.
 It is an excellent book to try and understand the key principles behind creating better habits.
-You can read the book or listen to the very popular audiobook.
+You can read the book or listen to a very popular audiobook.

 Author: James Clear